MitMaro/git-interactive-rebase-tool/README.md

 ### Cross-platform

-Built and works on Linux, macOS, Windows and BSD.
+Built and works on Linux, macOS, Windows and many others.

 ### Set action